Electrical and Computer Engineering Technology, B.S.

 Full-time Faculty: L. Amani, L. Amara, R. Meyers, L. Pavlidis

 To keep abreast of current practices in the electrical and computer engineering technology industry, we update our program’s curriculum on a regular basis.
 The results of our ECET alumni surveys show that our graduates hold positions in a wide range of technical areas.
-These positions include work dealing with component design, testing and evaluation, production engineering, development and design, distribution, as well as field engineering, quality control, technical management, and information technology.
-Our graduates continue to play a major role in the industry, bridging technology and human needs for improvements of every day’s life and protection of the environment.
+These positions include work dealing with component design, testing and evaluation, production engineering, design, development and distribution, field engineering, quality control, technical management, and information technology.
+Our graduates continue to play a major role in the industry, bridging technology and human needs to enhance people’s everyday life lives while ensuring protection of our environment.

 Entering students enroll directly in our program as candidates for the Bachelor of Science degree.
-Prospective students with an A.A.S. degree in electronics/electrical engineering technology, or related areas, may be admitted as junior students in the program.
+We also admit prospective students holding an A.A.S. degree in electronics/electrical engineering technology, or other related areas, as junior-year candidates in our baccalaureate degree program.